The regular lines of antigen-antibody

 Viggo Bitsch: The regular lines of antigen-antibody interactions in vitro.
 Antibodies are bound irreversibly to their antigenic determinants under physiological conditions.

-Antibodies are bound firmly and irreversibly to their antigenic determinants on a virus.
+Antibodies are bound firmly and irreversibly to their antigenic determinants on a virus under physiological conditions.
 The binding reaction does not lead to an equilibrium state.
-The sensitivity of antigen-antibody tests may consequently be variable and adjustable.
+The sensitivity of antigen-antibody tests will consequently be variable and adjustable.

 Neutralization of virus by antibody in a virus-antibody mixture and in the dilutions of a neutralization test proceeds as two separate reactions, i.e., 1) a first-order reaction caused by neutralizing antibodies being bound monovalently to their antigenic neutralization determinant on virions and 2) a supplementary “over-neutralization” reaction that can be attributed to the formation of virus aggregates by the di- and polyvalent antibodies which predominantly are non-neutralizing.
 The aggregation reaction is prompt and short-lasting.
-In contrast, the first-order neutralization reaction is slowly progressing but enduring, and the test sensitivity is temperature-dependent and directly proportional to the reaction time.
+In contrast, the first-order neutralization reaction is slowly progressing but enduring, and the sensitivity of an antibody neutralization test is temperature-dependent and basically directly proportional to the reaction time.

 The neutralizing effect of antibodies by aggregating virions is enhanced by complement.
-The binding of an antibody to its antigenic determinant will sensitize that antibody for binding to the polyvalent complement component C1q, after which the virus will be inactivated by the inclusion in virus-antibody aggregates.
-If complement in optimal amounts is added to mixtures of virus and specific antibody in the dilutions of neutralization test, two different reaction rates will be observed.
-Practically instantly, the complement will aggregate all pre-formed virus-antibody complexes and the reaction will subsequently be of first-order, following the first-order binding of non-neutralizing antibodies to their antigenic determinants.
+The binding of an antibody to its antigenic determinant will sensitize that antibody for binding to the polyvalent complement component C1q, after which the virus will be inactivated by the inclusion of the virus-antibody complex in virus-antibody aggregates.
+If complement in optimal amounts is added to mixtures of virus and specific antibody in the dilutions of neutralization test, two different aggregation reaction rates will be observed.
+Practically instantly, the complement will aggregate all pre-formed virus-antibody complexes, after which the reaction will be of first-order, following the first-order binding of non-neutralizing antibodies to their antigenic determinants.

-The huge virus-neutralizing potential of the non-neutralizing antibodies in a joint action with complement indicates the fundamental role of these antibodies in preventing and combatting infectious diseases.
+The huge virus-neutralizing potential of the non-neutralizing antibodies, especially the acute-infection-phase IgM antibodies, in a joint action with complement indicates the fundamental role of these antibodies in preventing and combatting infectious diseases.

 The antigen-antibody interaction formula expresses the regular lines of antigen-antibody interactions not comprising aggregation.
-Sensitive and specific antigen-antibody tests elaborated based on the relationships documented have been used
+Sensitive and specific antigen-antibody tests elaborated based on the relationships in this formula have been used

-in the veterinary field for a long time.
+in the veterinary medical field for a long time.

 1. Introduction.

-The aim of this analytical review is to clarify and document the regular lines of antigen-antibody interactions in vitro.
+This analytical review aims to clarify and document the regular lines of antigen-antibody interactions in vitro.

 An antibody neutralizing a virion by attachment to its antigenic determinant is a neutralizing antibody, and the corresponding epitope on the virion will be termed the antigenic neutralization determinant.
-Antibodies not neutralizing a virion by being bound to their antigenic determinant are non-neutralizing antibodies.
+Antibodies not neutralizing a virion by being bound to their antigenic determinant on the virus are non-neutralizing antibodies.

 The lines of antigen-antibody interactions are significant for elaborating adequate tests for demonstrating antigens or antibodies.
-These tests are usually performed in the way that test material is allowed to react for an appropriate time with a specific reactant, antigen or antibody, after which a detection system is used to confirm if a reaction has taken place.
+These tests are usually performed so that test material is allowed to react appropriately with a specific reactant, antigen, or antibody, after which a detection system is used to confirm if, or ti which extent, a reaction has taken place.
 Reaction conditions used in such tests have commonly been chosen empirically, rather than from knowledge of regular lines of antigen-antibody reactions.

 In